jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 [1.3](#1.3) Evaluate and apply security governance principles (OSG-9 Chpt 1)

-- **Security governance**: the collection of policies, roles, processes/practices used to make security decisions in an org; related to supporting, evaluating, defining, and directing the security efforts of an org
+- **Security governance**: the collection of policies, roles, processes/practices used to make security decisions in an org; related to supporting, evaluating, defining, and directing the security efforts of an org; it involves making sure that security strategies  align with business goals, and that they are comprehensive and consistent across the organization
   - Security governance is the implementation of a security solution and a management method that are tightly interconnected
-  - There are numerous security frameworks and governance guidelines, including the National Institute of Standards and Technology (NIST) SP 800-53 and SP 800-100
+  - There are numerous security frameworks and governance guidelines providing a structured approach to security governance:
+    - [ISO/IEC 27001](https://www.iso.org/standard/27001): a widely recognized international standard for information security management systsems (ISMS); it provides a risk-based approach, and emphasizes coontinual improvement of the ISMS
+    - [NIST Cybersecurity Framework (CSF)](https://www.nist.gov/cyberframework): built around six core functions: govern, identify, protect, detect, respond, and recover to provide guidance to industry, government agencies, and other orgs to manage cybersecurity risks
+    - [SP 800-53](https://csrc.nist.gov/pubs/sp/800/53/r5/upd1/final): a comprehensive set or catelog of security and privacy controls across multiple security domains, covering areas such as risk management, access control, incident response, and system maintenance
+    - [SP 800-100](https://csrc.nist.gov/pubs/sp/800/100/r1/iprd): Titled Information Security Handbook: a guide for managers, NIST hasn't released an update since 2006, although they appear to have an update in progress
+    - **COBIT (Control Objectives for Information and Related Technologies)**: COBIT focuses enterprise IT, aligning IT and business strategies, and providing a comprehensive framework for managing risks (see additional below)
+    - **CIS Critical Security Controls**: the CIS (Center for Internet Security) Critical Security Controls provides a prioritize set of actions to defend against threats; it focuses on practical steps to reduce the attack surface, like implementing secure configurations, managing admin privileges, and monitoring logs
+    - **ITIL (Information Technology Infrastructure Library)**: ITIL is a set of practices for IT service management (ITSM) that focuses on aligning IT services with business needs; it includes elements of security governance, particularly in managing security incidents, changes, and service continuity, and is often integrated with other frameworks like ISO 27001
 - **The security function**: the aspect of operating a business that focuses on the task of evaluating and improving security over time
   - To manage security, an org must implement proper and sufficient security governance
   - The act of performing a risk assessment to drive the security policy is the clearest and most direct example of management of the security function